-If you are currently studying outside of Canada and would like to study at CapU as a VISP student, we invite you to apply.
+If you would like to study at CapU as a VISP student, we invite you to apply.
 You could be a VISP student at CapU if you are:

 - Studying at a post-secondary institution that does not have an exchange partnership agreement with CapU and you wish to study with us for a term; or

 - A recent international high school graduate interested in a gap year experience.